openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 # OpenID for Verifiable Presentations

+   * MUST support the SD-JWT VC profile as defined in this specification (#sd-jwt-vc).
    * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
    * Response type MUST be `vp_token`.
    * Response mode MUST be `direct_post` with `redirect_uri` as defined in Section 6.2 of [@!OIDF.OID4VP].